-The mortality rates for 2019 were determined using the Combined RP-2014 Healthy Employee Mortality Tables projected with the Ultimate MP scale, for pre-and post-retirement.
-The mortality rates for 2019 for post-disablement were determined using the Combined RP-2014 Disabled Annuitant Mortality Tables projected with the Ultimate MP scale.
+The mortality rates for 2020 were determined using the Combined RP-2014 Healthy Employee Mortality Tables projected with the Ultimate MP Scale for pre-retirement.
+Post-retirement rates were determined by using the Combined RP-2014 Healthy Annuitant Mortality Tables projected with the Ultimate MP Scale.
+The mortality rates for 2020 for post-disablement were determined using the Combined RP-2014 Disabled Annuitant Mortality Tables projected with the Ultimate MP Scale.

-The actuarial assumptions used in the January 1, 2019 valuation were based on an actuarial experience study for the period 2015 to 2018.
+The actuarial assumptions used in the January 1, 2020 valuation were based on an actuarial experience study for the period from January 1, 2015 through January 1, 2019.